linkdata/deadlock/README.md

 ## Inconsistent lock ordering

-One of the most common sources of deadlocks is inconsistent lock ordering: say, you have two mutexes A and B, and in some goroutines you have
+One of the most common sources of deadlocks is inconsistent lock ordering.
+If you have two mutexes A and B, and in one goroutine you have:
 ```go
 A.Lock() // defer A.Unlock() or similar.
 ...